 How to use

-Hair Loss can be helped by essential oils which help circulation, cleanse the scalp to encourage follicle growth.
+Hair Loss can be helped by essential oils that help circulation, cleanse the scalp to encourage follicle growth.
 Essential oils can be used for hair loss, as they cleanse the scalp to encourage follicle growth and circulation.
 A good blend for Hair Loss is Rosemary, Lavender, Cedarwood, and Thyme.
-Blend the oil and apply.
+Blend the oil and apply it.

 Garlic, just like onions, nourishes your hair while spicing up your dishes.
 This sulfur-rich veggie is one of the best natural treatments for alopecia.
 It boosts hair growth and prevents hair fall by increasing collagen production.